What’s next for Luck’s Colts banner at Lucas Oil Stadium?

 “He needs to stay at Lucas Oil Stadium,” said Colts fan Nakia Cheatam.

-After the curtain fell on Luck’s NFL career on Saturday night, because in his lower leg, the rain fell Monday on his banner outside the stadium.
+After the curtain fell on Luck’s NFL career on Saturday night, because of his lower leg, the rain fell Monday on his banner outside the stadium.

 Everyone News 8 talked to had an opinion what should be done with the giant picture.